iankoex/steampress-core/README.md

 application.steampress.configuration = SteamPressConfiguration(blogPath: "blog", feedInformation: feedInformation, postsPerPage: 5)
 ```

-Additionally, you should set the `WEBSITE_URL` environment variable to the root address of your site, e.g. `https://www.steampress.io`.
+Additionally, you should set the `SP_WEBSITE_URL` environment variable to the root address of your site, e.g. `https://www.steampress.io`.
 This is used to set various parameters throughout SteamPress.

 ## Logging In